janhavi123-hash/CodeAlpha_Synora/README.md

 Video calling uses a **mesh topology** (every participant connects directly to every other).
 This works well for small groups (tested with 3 participants across different devices/networks) but doesn't scale efficiently beyond that — a production system would use an SFU media server instead.
 This is an intentional, known scope decision.

 Chat and whiteboard events are relayed through the same signaling server and kept in server memory per room, so participants who join mid-session or reconnect after a dropped connection receive full history automatically.

+Password-reset emails are sent via **Brevo's transactional email API** (HTTPS-based) rather than direct SMTP.
+This was a deliberate fix: Render's free tier blocks outbound SMTP ports (465/587) as an anti-spam measure, which caused email delivery to hang and time out when using Gmail's SMTP directly.
+Switching to an HTTP-based email API resolved this, since HTTPS traffic (port 443) is never blocked on cloud hosting platforms.

 ---